kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 ## CAUTION

-You need to be careful in reading the report by the plug-in.
+You need to be careful in reading the reports.

-The plug-in does not scan the source codes of all Test Cases.
-Rather, the plug-in monitors the runtime behavior of Test Case A, B, C which are bundled in a specific Test Suite you executed.
-So the report can only be correct about the Test Case A, B, C. If you have other Test Cases X, Y, Z (which are not bundled in the Test Suite), then the report can not count the references to Test Objects by Test Case X, Y, Z.
+The plug-in does not literally scan the source codes of Test Case.
+Rather, the plug-in monitors the runtime behavior of Test Case-A,B,C which are bundled in a specific Test Suite you executed.
+So the report can only be correct about the Test Case-A,B,C. If you have other Test Cases-X,Y,Z that are not bundled in the Test Suite, the report can't count the references to Test Objects by Test Case-X,Y,Z.

-Therefore it is recommended that you create a special Test Suite for compiling a "Test Object Usage Report".
+Therefore I would recommend you to create a special Test Suite for compiling "Test Object Usage Report".
 It's name can be any; e.g, **TS_runAllTestCases**.
-This should bundle all of your Test Cases so that the plugin can compile reports as comprehensive as possible.
+This Test Suite should bundle all of Test Cases so that the plug-in can compile reports as comprehensive as possible.

 ## WARNING

-### Test Case failures make the report unreliable
+### Test Case failures make a report unreliable

-The report will be unreliable when any Test Case failed and stopped.
-The statements after the failure will be skipped.
-The plug-in will be ignorant of the skipped statements.
-In such cases the report becomes unreliable.
-You should fix all problems in Test Cases first.
+"Test Object Usage Report" will be unreliable when one or more Test Cases failed and stopped.
+The statements after a failure will be skipped.
+The plug-in will become ignorant of the skipped statements; then the report becomes unreliable.
+You should fix all failures in Test Cases first.

->I am sure you would be tempted to look at the failures first.
-Garbages in the Object Repository is low profile.
+>I am sure you would look at the failures first, as garbages in the Object Repository is low profile.

-### "if ... then ... else" statement makes the report unreliable
+### "if ... then ... else" statement makes a report unreliable

 The following Test Case is too difficult for the plug-in: